behnamasadi/software_quality_assurance/README.md

 ## Mocking Non-virtual Methods
 gMock can mock non-virtual functions to be used in Hi-perf dependency injection.
-To achieve this, you have to create a mock class that has functions with the same signature of your real class.
-You dont inherite from your real class and your mock class will be unrelated to the real class.
+To achieve this, you have to create a mock class that has functions with the same signature as your real class.
+You don't inherit from your real class and your mock class will be unrelated to the real class.
-Now have to templatize your consumer class (your consumer class has an intance of your real class).
-In the production you send an instance of real class and during testing you send an instance of mock class;
+Now have to templatize your consumer class (your consumer class has an instance of your real class).
+In the production, you send an instance of real class and during testing you send an instance of the mock class;

 Here your class has no virtual function: